-U.S. Attorney General Sessions brushes off Trump criticism
+Attorney General Sessions brushes off Trump criticism

 Trump took a broad swipe at his administration's top law officers in the interview, saying he would not have appointed Sessions as attorney general if he had known he would recuse himself.
 The Republican president also noted Rosenstein's roots in Democratic Baltimore and that McCabe's wife took money from a leading Democrat during a political campaign.

-Sessions recused himself in March from the probe into allegations Russia meddled in the 2016 U.S. presidential election and possible ties with the Trump campaign.
+The public lashing came after a turbulent first six months in office during which Trump fired national security adviser Michael Flynn and FBI Director James Comey, then the top official leading the probe into whether Russian meddled in the 2016 presidential election and possible ties to the Trump campaign.

+Sessions recused himself in March from the Russia criminal investigation.
 He did so after failing to disclose at his confirmation hearing that he had held meetings last year with Russia's ambassador.

-"Sessions should have never recused himself and if he was going to recuse himself he should have told me before he took the job and I would have picked somebody else," the Times quoted Trump as saying.
+"Sessions should have never recused himself and if he was going to recuse himself, he should have told me before he took the job and I would have picked somebody else," the Times quoted Trump as saying.

 Sessions was Trump's first supporter in the U.S. Senate and helped shape his political team throughout the campaign and into the transition period after the Nov.
 8 election.

-He declined to acknowledge Trump's criticism on Thursday.
+He declined on Thursday to acknowledge Trump's criticism.

 "I have the honor of serving as attorney general.
 It's something that goes beyond any thought I would have ever had for myself," Sessions said.